-By 2050 over 5 billion people in the world won’t be able to see clearly without glasses.
-There’s a lot of work to do, we’d love you to join us.
+By 2050 there’ll be over five billion people worldwide who are unable to see clearly without glasses.
+So we’ve got work to do!
+And we’d love you to join us.

 Here’s where we impress the pants off you with all our past experience in optics.
 Except we didn’t have any.
 Zilch.
 Dresden comes at things differently – from the same place as you.